Truck driver on trial in crash that killed 7 motorcyclists

 The motorcyclists who died were from New Hampshire, Massachusetts and Rhode Island and ranged in age from 42 to 62.
 They were part of a larger group that had just left a motel along the highway and were headed to an American Legion Post in Gorham for a fundraiser.

-They were traveling east when they collided with the westbound truck, which was towing an empty flatbed trailer.
+They were traveling east when they collided with the westbound truck, which was towing the empty trailer.

 Killed were Edward and Jo-Ann Corr, a couple from Lakeville, Massachusetts; Michael Ferazzi, of Contoocook, New Hampshire; Albert Mazza, of Lee, New Hampshire; Desma Oakes, of Concord, New Hampshire; Daniel Pereira, of Riverside, Rhode Island; and Aaron Perry, of Farmington, New Hampshire.